 This worksheet calculates the contingencies for the project.
-Three contingencies are addressed: a general design contingency, a unique market risk, and an escalation contingency.
+Two contingencies are addressed: a general design contingency and an escalation contingency.

 The general design contingency is to provide design flexibility and to account for construction unknowns.
 The general design contingency is fixed at 15% of the subtotal of costs calculated on worksheets 11.00 through 15.00.
 This is 5% more than the similar contingency on a new construction project.
 The extra 5% is to allow for additional unknowns typical of renovation projects.
 No entries are required to determine the general design contingency.